jeremyadamsfisher/shakespeare_transformer/journal.md

 | 3090 |           24 |      1 |         0 |                 32 |                   32 |                 1 |  1190002.441 | 330.5562337 | 13.77317641 |           0 |
 | 3090 |           24 |      4 |     1.321 |                 32 |                  128 |                 1 |  297500.6104 | 82.63905843 | 3.443294101 | 109.1661962 |
 | A100 |           40 |      2 |     3.202 |                 50 |                  100 |                 1 |  380800.7813 | 105.7779948 |  4.40741645 | 338.7011393 |

+[Finished training](https://wandb.ai/jfisher40/gpt-shakespeare/runs/y16802t7?workspace=user-jfisher40) in record time: 4h!
+Also the lowest validation loss of 0.942.
+Still seeing the bizarre staircase curvature, even with a constant learning rate.
+Is there a hidden warmup?
+So weird.

+I should try 10x the learning rate.

 ## Nov 8th, 2023